JenniLam/extrinsic-camera-calibration-matlab/readme.txt

   distortion

 Automatic Cross Junction Detection (cross points in checkerboard):
+-  See results/ for examples of detected cross junctions
 1. Use four corner bounding box to compute transform from warped to flat checkerboard.
 2. Given homography, bilinearly interpolate warped pixels and